-Written in the interwar period and published in 1927 under the name Ciuleandra, this psychological thriller captured the imagination of Romanian readers.
-The book opens with a shock as Puiu, an aristocrat, murders his wife after returning from a ball at the palace.
-To avoid a public trial and prison sentence, his father instead arranges to have him committed to a mental asylum.
+Written in the interwar period and published in 1927, this psychological thriller has captured the imagination of Romanian readers ever since.
+The book begins with a murder, as Puiu, a young aristocrat, strangles his wife on the night of the royal ball.
+To avoid a public trial and prison sentence, his father arranges to have him committed to a mental asylum.

 The Sorrow of Miles Franklin beneath Mount Kajmakčalan